polyquantique/haarpy/README.md

 ### Circular Orthogonal ensemble
 Circular orthogonal matrices $V$ are simply symmetric unitary matrices.
 If $U$ is a Haar-random unitary matrix, then $V = U U^T$ is a COE random matrix.
-One can calculate averages over the COE using `haar_integral_circular_unitary` and obtain their associated [Weingarten function](https://doi.org/10.1142/S2010326313500019) using `weingarten_circula_orthogonal`.
-The later function takes as input a permutation specified by a SymPy `Permutation` object or a coset-type specified by a tuple, as well as the dimension of the ensemble matrices specified either by a SymPy `Symbol` or by an integer.
+One can calculate averages over the COE using `haar_integral_circular_unitary` and obtain their associated [Weingarten function](https://doi.org/10.1142/S2010326313500019) using `weingarten_circular_orthogonal`.
+The latter function takes as input a permutation specified by a SymPy `Permutation` object or a coset-type specified by a tuple, as well as the dimension of the ensemble matrices specified either by a SymPy `Symbol` or by an integer.

 ### Circular Symplectic ensemble